neuroinformatics-unit/python-cookiecutter/docs/source/contributing.md

 documentation, or enhancements.

 :::{note}
-You can Join the [Zulip Channel](https://neuroinformatics.zulipchat.com/#narrow/channel/406003-Python-cookiecutter) here.
+To discuss contributing, you can join the [Zulip Channel](https://neuroinformatics.zulipchat.com/#narrow/channel/406003-Python-cookiecutter) here.
 :::

 Please follow the guidelines below to ensure a smooth process.